Eduard Haas

 Eduard Haas III (1897–1989) was an Austrian businessman.
-In 1927, Mr. Haas developed the Pez confectionery.
+In 1927, Haas developed the Pez confectionery.

 Biography

 Haas was born at Leonding near Linz in Austria-Hungary into a rich family.
 His grandfather was a doctor and his father Eduard Haas II owned a flourishing grocery store.

 As an adolescent, Haas patented a light baking powder mixture for Gugelhupf cakes, developed after a recipe left by his grandfather.
 The small "Hasin" powder bags soon were sold all over the Austro-Hungarian Monarchy.

 In the 1920s, Haas began to purchase peppermint oil from a chemist, and with it, he created in 1927 the small, flat, minty candy known as Pez (the name was coined from "Pfefferminz", the German word for peppermint).
-Pez gradually gained popularity as an anti-smoking mint; however, Haas decided to broaden the appeal of Pez.
+Pez gradually gained popularity as a smoking cessation mint; however, Haas decided to broaden the appeal of Pez.
 After World War II, Haas and colleagues developed small dispensers shaped like lighters; the Pez dispenser debuted in 1947.

 In 1952, Haas shifted his base to New York City where he developed a fresh marketing scheme aimed at children.
 The new Pez featured varying dispensers with popular figures as "flaps" and colored mints.
-To this day, Pez dispensers are sought out as collectors items.
+To this day, Pez dispensers are sought out as collector's items.

 Death

-He died in Vienna, Austria in 1989.
+He died in Vienna, Austria on 13 October 1986.